MateuszPestka/project-2/README.md

     - The buttons are designed to stand out from the rest of the game area as they are the main focus for the user.
     - The buttons have a hover animation and the cursor changes to a pointer to further encourage clicking the button.
     - The hover transition increases the scale which adds to the focus on the button being pressed.
-    - When a button is pressed an Event listnener in JS begins the game function with a value of pressed button.
+    - When a button is pressed an Event listener in JS begins the game function with a value of pressed button.

   - **Instructions/Results**
-    - The results text start of an instruction text which tells the player to choose between the three buttons.
+    - The results text start of with an instruction text which tells the player to choose between the three buttons.
     - When the player chooses a button the results are returned to the results text giving the user feedback on whether they won, lost or if it was a draw.
-    -  The results text also displays the computers choice so the player does not have a sense of being cheated, or that the game is unfair.
+    -  The results text also displays the computer's choice so the player does not have a sense of being cheated, or that the game is unfair.

   - **Score Count**
     - The score count tracts the count of every win and loss a player  gets.
 It keeps a record of it so the player can feel like they have won or lost against the computer.

 - **Footer**
   - The footer has social media links and text to follow the social media for updates in regards to the game.
-  - This allows the user to suggest updates to the game and also see any changes that occur and any new feautures implemented.
+  - This allows the user to suggest updates to the game and also see any changes that occur and any new features implemented.

 ## **Website On Different Screens